JustinPatenaude/balticathletics/products/volleyball.md

 - title: Cellular and Rubber Volleyballs
   photo: "/2022-01-06 17.28.15.jpg"
 promotions:
-- title: Crossnet Doubles Net (Add-on)
-  image: "/crossnet-doubles-net-add-on-874889.jpg"
-  price: 79
-  description: "Pick a partner!
-CROSSNET is now a team sport, just double the length
-    and double the fun!
-Gameplay now allows for three hits per team. \n\n8-PERSON
-    GAME: 4 teams compete with up to 3 hits per side to get the ball over the net and become the king or queen of the court \n23-FOOT LONG NET: Extra large net grows the size of each square to 11.5 x 11.5 feet to allow for plenty of room\nORIGINAL SET REQUIRED: Our add-on net is conveniently interchangeable with the original set and is required for use *"
 - title: Cobra Outdoor Volleyball System
   image: "/cobra on grass.JPG"
   price: 750